firedancer-io/firedancer/book/api/websocket.md

 A list of the last 150 TPS samples taken by the validator.
 Currently the spacing between samples is poorly defined, but it's roughly one sample per slot.
-The outer array will have 150 elements, and each element will have 3 elements, which are `total_ts`, `vote_tps`, and `failed_tps` as defined below.
+Each element in the outer array represents a sample, and the outer array will have up to 150 samples.
+Each sample will have 3 elements, which are `total_tps`, `vote_tps`, and `failed_tps` as defined below.
 Samples are listed from oldest first.

 #### `summary.estimated_tps`
 | frequency       | type     | example     |